MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L01_Pages.md

 ## Exercise 2 – Expose Dataverse data

-In this exercise, you will add a list of Milestone records to the page, add a form to edit records, and configure security to allow the data to be changed in the portal site.
+In this exercise, you will add a list of Milestone rows to the page, add a form to edit rows, and configure security to allow the data to be changed in the portal site.

 > IMPORTANT: At the time of writing, Power Pages is in technical preview and the steps may differ.
 Refer to <https://docs.microsoft.com/power-pages/getting-started/what-is-dataverse> for the latest documentation.